mltomlins0n/QANotes/PegaNotes (SSA).md

 The **Implementation** layer defines an application customized for a specific division or line of business.
 This may extend one or more framework layer applications.

 For example, a dealer may have two brands, one focussed on luxury cars, and one on value for money cars.
 Each brand needs to manage sales.
 The dealer can use a generalized application that manages sales in the framework layer.
 Each brand can then extend this on the implementation layer to customize their own sales process.
 Each custom application contains brand-specific assets, such as styling and policies.

+<a name="version"></a>
+## Application Versioning

+Pega provides two methods for creating new versions of an application.
+Each method preserves prior application versions.
+Application versioning is a way to differentiate current and past application configurations.
+Rule resolution can look through all the minor and patch versions for the current major ruleset.

+Application components include the application **ruleset stack** — this contains the rules and data types used by the application.
+To version an application, you must version the application's rulesets.

+The versioning methods are **lock and roll** and **skimming**.
+The act of using a version method begins a release cycle.
+Every major version, minor version, and patch version represents a release cycle.
+Both methods list the highest version, and offers to roll the ruleset to a still-higher version by default.

+**Loack and Roll** is best for incrementing **patch** versions, and **Skimming** is better for **major** and **minor** versions.

+### Lock and Roll

+When using this method you create a new empty ruleset version and copy the necessary rules into that new version.

+When updating a version, Pega checks the previous minor version to find existing rules.
+Pega cannot find rules if they exist in a different **major** version.

+### Skimming

+Skimming saves the highest version of a ruleset into a new, higher ruleset version; and applies mainly to resolved rules.
+The two types of skimming are **major** and **minor** skimming, and these correspond to the update types.

+If a rule is available, blocked, final, or withdrawn, it is carried forward when skimming.
+The only exception is that withdrawn rules **are not carried over** in a major skimming update.

 <a name="dev"></a>
 ## Managing Application Devlopment (Unit 7)